ImoutoChan/ImoutoRebirth/README.md

     - jpg, jpeg, png, bmp, tiff, apng, gif, webp, jfif
     - mp4, mov, webm, wmv, mov, m2ts, mpg, mpeg, mkv, f4v, flv, avi, m4v, swf
     - zip as pixiv ugoira
-- Background search and updating of tags for your images and metadata based on file hash from danbooru, sankaku, yande.re, gelbooru
+- Background search and updating of tags for your images and metadata based on file hash from danbooru, sankaku, yande.re, gelbooru, rule34
 - Local search for saved files and their tags
 - Bulk tagging of files
 - Display of notes from boorus on local images